 Too many homebuyers hire whoever is recommended to them without doing any research.
-The inspection is only as good as the inspector doing it, says Troy Bloxom, owner of Home Inspections Plus near Anchorage, Alaska, and a past president of the National Association of Home Inspectors.
+The inspection is only as good as the inspector doing it, says Troy Bloxom, owner of Home Inspections Plus near Anchorage, Alaska, and a former local board member of the American Society of Home Inspectors.

 You should work with a home inspection company or individual inspector that is licensed and has experience and good reviews.
 Before hiring someone, ask them:

 - How long have you been inspecting homes?

 - How many inspections have you done?

 - What are your qualifications, certifications and training?

 - What was your job before you were a home inspector?
 (An inspector should be familiar with home construction, so a background as a contractor or homebuilder can be helpful.)

 It can be tempting to go with the cheapest option, but a good home inspector could save you a lot of money in the long term.